cekit/cekit/docs/getting-started/modules.rst

         - name: jdk8
         - name: user

-At this point the image will contain the modules from the remote repository.
-In order to add a local file system module following the below instructions.
+At this point the image will consume the modules from the remote repository.
+In order to add and populate a local file system module follow the below instructions.

 1. First, add the following module to the previous list: